 - Chartered Semiconductor / Hitachi Semiconductor

-- Major investigations:
+- Major public investigations include:

 - Sibor price rigging, involving several major banks

 - Hotels information exchange